Jack White (sculptor): Artistic experience

 Eventually, White was deported from Ibiza because of his mental collapse.
 Because of drugs, White was arrested by the police because he banged loudly on the cathedral doors of the, "Alte Villa", (old town), on Christmas morning because it was locked.
 He was taken to a mental hospital.
 "I thought I could read minds."
 Finally, the American consulate contacted my parents and I was placed on a boat and shipped back to New York.
 But I then got into it with the ship's nurse, when I refused to take a shower, telling her I had just had one in the hospital.
 Security promptly threw me into a padded cell.
 I couldn't tell you how long I was on that ship; I never saw the ocean.
 I was so angry; I ripped up the padded walls".

 When the boat reached the New York City port, White was taken to the Staten Island Veterans Administration Hospital.
 After one week, his mother and sisters stipulated that he was acting normally and signed him out of the hospital.

 White continued to work in developing his art and enrolled in the Arts Student League in New York City, learning many art disciplines.
 John Hovannes, one of his teachers, was a technical genius.
 "He never tried to lead his students to any one style; just showing us how to get what you wanted from any material you chose to work with", expressed White.

 White moved to lower Manhattan, to Forsyth Street.
 He continued to visit galleries, museums, while working part-time at Double Day Bookstore in the stock room.
 He also drove a yellow cab and worked in a restaurant.
 In 1968, his first showing was a group show, organized by a sculptor friend from the Art Student League.
 From then on, White participated only in group shows as a sculptor.
 His first one-man show was of his Fresco paintings in 1996.

-Current work

-Dark Matters and Entropy, White's current exhibit (2009), is the largest series of work ever produced by the artist and his first display since 2002.
-The vast number of paintings, over twenty-five frescoes, came about due to White's interest in physics and cosmology.
-White is now at the apex of his career, and presently works and lives in Harlem, New York.